Lisa M. Reed on Surviving Skin Cancer to Thriving in MLSP

 Yes.
 Webinars are a great way to leverage your time.
 You can talk to more people at once, you have a captive audience, they help you build rapport and set you up as an authority.
 All of which are great for developing the “know, like and trust” factor.

 I guess it would depend on what your objective is.
-If you are building an email list, you’re going to need a webinar platform with capture pages and email auto responder.
+If you are building an email list, you are going to need a webinar platform with capture pages and email auto responder.

-If that’s not your objective and you really wanted to create a webinar cheap, you could do a FB Live training.
-You can also use Zoom or Google Hangouts but you’re limited on the number of attendees.
+If that is not your objective and you really wanted to create a webinar cheap, you could do a FB Live training.
+You can also use Zoom or Google Hangouts but you are limited on the number of attendees to hear your MLM or MLSP pitch.

 What is your favorite book right now and why?

-Hmmm…that’s a tough one!
-I’ve read so many great books!
-I’m currently reading Magnetic Sponsoring by Mike Dillard and the Ultimate Sales Letter by Dan Kennedy.
+That is a tough one!
+I have read so many great books!
+I am currently reading Magnetic Sponsoring by Mike Dillard and the Ultimate Sales Letter by Dan Kennedy.

-So, I guess my goals are evolving.
-They’re not so much about what I want to accomplish as they are about what I would like to help others accomplish.
+So, I guess my business goals are evolving.
+They are not so much about what I want to accomplish as they are about what I would like to help others accomplish.

-In 2017 I’ve joined forces with someone and we’re going to be working in a new niche.
+In 2023 I have joined forces with someone and we are going to be working in a new niche.
 A whole other profession to help bring their businesses online.

 What is your favorite quote and why?